soothsaying/trendFinder/README.md

 **Stay on top of trending topics on social media — all in one place.**

 Trend Finder collects and analyzes posts from key influencers, then sends a Slack notification when it detects new trends or product launches.
-This has been a complete game-changer for the @firecrawl_dev marketing team by:
+This has been a complete game-changer for the Firecrawl marketing team by:

 - **Saving time** normally spent manually searching social channels
 - **Keeping you informed** of relevant, real-time conversations